-- a.
-Students and employees are advised to file a written, signed Formal Complaint with allegations of prohibited conduct immediately, or as soon as possible.
-Formal Complaints may be made during or after the complainant's participation or attempted participation in an MCCS education program or activity.
-Complaints made after conclusion of the complainant's participation or attempt to participate are not eligible for treatment under Title IX, but may proceed if the applicable state law definition of the prohibited conduct is satisfied. - b.
-Formal Complaints shall be made to the Title IX Coordinator.
-Presidents, Deans, and HR managers who receive a Formal Complaint shall immediately share the Complaint with the Title IX Coordinator. - c.
-Formal Complaints must be in writing and signed by the complainant or the Title IX Coordinator.
+- a) Students, faculty, and staff are advised to file a written, signed Formal Complaint with allegations of sexual harassment or sexual assault immediately, or as soon as possible.
+Formal Complaints must be made while the complainant is participating in or attempting to participate in the education program or activity of the MCCS. - b) Formal Complaints shall be made to the Title IX Coordinator.
+Presidents, Deans, and HR managers who receive a Formal Complaint shall immediately share the Complaint with the Title IX Coordinator. - c) Formal Complaints must be in writing and signed by the complainant or the Title IX Coordinator.
 The writing could be an email, a web form, or other document.
 A Formal Complaint must contain as much detail as possible.
-It must disclose the identity of the person(s) alleged to have engaged in the prohibited conduct, and the location(s), date(s) and description of the alleged conduct. - d.
-Upon receipt of a Formal Complaint, the college has sixty business days to conclude the Informal Resolution or conduct the Investigation and issue the draft report.
-Extensions shall be made only for good cause. - e.
-It is a violation of MCCS Policy 202 for any person to intentionally file a report of prohibited conduct with an MCCS official when the person knows that such report, by fabrication or material embellishment, is false.
+It must disclose the identity of the person(s) alleged to have engaged in the sexual harassment, and the location(s), date(s) and description of the alleged conduct. - d) Upon receipt of a Formal Complaint, the institution has sixty business days to conclude the Informal Resolution or conduct the Investigation and issue the draft report.
+Extensions shall be made only for good cause.

+e) It is a violation of MCCS Policy 202 for any person to intentionally file a report of sexual harassment with an MCCS official when the person knows that such report, by fabrication or material embellishment, is false.